How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 - Your business becomes officially VAT registered

-- You receive your VAT number
+- You receive a Danish VAT number

-- You may begin issuing VAT invoices legally
+- You may legally issue VAT invoices

 Step 6: Start Charging VAT

-After approval, you must:
+After approval, businesses must:

 - Charge 25% VAT on taxable sales